-- Texts: As in most History course, I will not constantly remind you to read the texts, but failure to do so will leave you without the support of a key information source. - Leonard Dinnerstein and David Reimers Ethnic Americans: Immigration and American Society.
-5th edition, (New York, Columbia University Press, 2009) - Valerie Knowles, Strangers at Our Gates: Canadian Immigration and Immigration Policy, 1540 2007. rev. ed.
+Texts: As in most History courses, I will not constantly remind you to read the texts; not reading will leave you without the support of key information sources.

+Leonard Dinnerstein and David Reimers Ethnic Americans: Immigration and American Society.
+5th edition, (New York, Columbia University Press, 2009)

+Valerie Knowles, Strangers at Our Gates: Canadian Immigration and Immigration Policy, 1540 - 2007. rev. ed.
 (Toronto: Dundurn, 2007)

-Course Requirements: Students will be evaluated on the following : [See Detail below]
+Course Requirements: [See Detail below]